rogerdahl/m5stickc-idf/README.md

 Clone repository in your `components` folder in your project and include `m5stickc.h` in your source code.

 Call `m5_init()` to initialize your M5StickC.
-This initializes the AXP192 power manager chip, the display and the main push button.
+This initializes the AXP192 power manager chip, the display and the push buttons.

 This component creates a custom event loop called `m5_event_loop` for device events.
 User program can subscribe to it and listen to events such as "button click" and "button hold".
 More actions coming.
 Check out .h files for specific module events.